-We have substantially completed our 2014 Productivity Plan and do not expect to incur material charges in 2019 associated with this program.
-We expect pre-tax charges and cash expenditures for the program to approximate the total program estimates of \$1.3 billion and \$960 million, respectively.
+We have substantially completed our 2014 Productivity Plan and do not expect to incur material charges in 2019 associated with this plan.
+The pre-tax charges and cash expenditures approximate the original total plan estimates of \$1.3 billion and \$960 million, respectively.

-See Note 3 to our condensed consolidated financial statements in this Form 10-Q, as well as Note 3 to our
+See Note 3 to our condensed consolidated financial statements in this Form 10-Q, as well as Note 3 to our consolidated financial statements in our 2018 Form 10-K for further information related to our 2019 and 2014 Productivity Plans.